cockroachdb/docs/v20.2/remove-nodes.md

 ### Step 3.
 Check the nodes and cluster after the decommissioning process

-In the Admin UI **Replication** dashboard, again hover over the **Replicas per Store** and **Leaseholders per Store** graphs.
+In the DB Console **Replication** dashboard, again hover over the **Replicas per Store** and **Leaseholders per Store** graphs.
 For the decommissioning nodes, the counts should be 0:

 <div style="text-align: center;"><img src="{{ 'images/v20.2/decommission-multiple4.png' | relative_url }}" alt="Decommission multiple nodes" style="border:1px solid #eee;max-width:100%" /></div>

 <div style="text-align: center;"><img src="{{ 'images/v20.2/decommission-multiple5.png' | relative_url }}" alt="Decommission multiple nodes" style="border:1px solid #eee;max-width:100%" /></div>

-Return to the [**Node List**](admin-ui-cluster-overview-page.html#node-list) on the Overview page.
+Return to the [**Node List**](ui-cluster-overview-page.html#node-list) on the Overview page.
 The `DECOMMISSIONING` nodes should each have 0 replicas, and all other nodes should be healthy (`LIVE`):

 <div style="text-align: center;"><img src="{{ 'images/v20.2/decommission-multiple6.png' | relative_url }}" alt="Decommission multiple nodes" style="border:1px solid #eee;max-width:100%" /></div>

 {{site.data.alerts.callout_success}}
-Even with zero replicas on a node, its [status](admin-ui-cluster-overview-page.html#node-status) on the Node List will be `DECOMMISSIONING` until you stop the node.
-It is also counted as a "Suspect" node in the [Cluster Overview panel](admin-ui-cluster-overview-page.html#cluster-overview-panel) until being shut down.
+Even with zero replicas on a node, its [status](ui-cluster-overview-page.html#node-status) on the Node List will be `DECOMMISSIONING` until you stop the node.
+It is also counted as a "Suspect" node in the [Cluster Overview panel](ui-cluster-overview-page.html#cluster-overview-panel) until being shut down.
 {{site.data.alerts.end}}

 ### Step 4.
 Stop the decommissioning nodes